maurosoria/dirsearch/docs/sessions.md

 again migrates it to the combined checkpoint.
 Legacy `.pickle` and `.pkl` session files are no longer supported.

+Support for reading the four-file JSON format is a temporary migration bridge.
+It should be removed in a future breaking release after users have had a documented deprecation window in which to resume and resave older sessions.

 ## Saving a Session

 When you pause a scan with `CTRL+C`, dirsearch prompts you to save the session: